What is the antonym of “impenitent”?

 The antonyms of impenitent are penitent, remorseful, and contrite.
 These words describe a feeling of regret or guilt for one's actions.

-See all the antonyms of “impenitent”
+Explore all Antonyms of “impenitent”

 Learn when and how to use these words with these examples!